RPeschke/pyHDL/readme.md

 }
 ```

 In this example **source** owns the _data object_, which makes it much easier to reason about the data flow.
-Now the line ```auto my_destination = destination(my_source.get_data());``` explains exaclty where the data comes from.
+Now the line ```auto my_destination = destination(my_source.get_data());``` explains exactly where the data comes from.
 It does not depend on a smart naming scheme to communicate this information.
-Also it can not be done wrong ```my_source.get_data()``` returns a constant pointer.
+Also it cannot be done wrong ```my_source.get_data()``` returns a constant pointer.
 It can only be used in a sink.
 It cannot accidentally be connected to another source.
 It will never accidentally return the wrong _data object_.
 It is correct by design.

 ## VHDL Pseudo Classes